Activated Partial Thromboplastin Clotting Time

 blood took to clot, and will often compare them with results from a normal sample tested at the same time.
-A normal range is around 25 to 35 seconds, but test results will vary depending on equipment and methods used.
-Therefore, standard normal results If your aPTT takes longer than usual, it may mean several things.
-Usually, other tests are done at the same time as the aPTT to better find out which factors are involved.
-It's rare that your test will show an unusually short clotting time.
-If it does, it it may be a sign of increased risk for blood clots (thrombosis), bleeding, or multiple If this test is done because you are taking heparin to help prevent blood clots, your healthcare provider will usually want the aPTT to be about twice as long as what it it would be normally.
+A normal range is around 21 to 35 seconds.
+But test results will vary depending on equipment and methods used.
+So standard normal results will If your aPTT takes longer than normal, it may mean several things.
+Often other tests are done at the same time as the aPTT to better find out which factors are involved.
+It's rare that your test will show an abnormally short clotting time.
+If it does, it may be a sign of increased risk for blood clots (thrombosis), bleeding, or multiple If this test is done because you are taking heparin to help prevent blood clots, your healthcare provider will often want the aPTT to be about 2-2.5 times as long as what it would be normally.